 Selling gift cards

-You can now sell and redeem gift cards using your iZettle point-of-sale app for iOS on iPhone and iPad.
+You can sell and redeem gift cards using your iZettle point-of-sale app.
 You can also track all the gift cards you sell in the gift card register on my.izettle.com.

 How do I get started with gift cards?

 Before you can sell any gift cards, you need to set up our gift cards feature.
 You can do this in your point-of-sale app or on my.izettle.com.

 Set up on my.izettle.com

 - Log in to my.izettle.com and go to Products > Gift cards